 What We Are Doing - - Current News and Projects

-The Kootenai County Sheriffs Marine Patrol will be Understaffed in 2023
+The Kootenai County Sheriffs Marine Patrol on Hayden Lake

 HLWA needs your help recording excessive wake incidents again this year.
 We can confirm that your reporting helps.
 KCSO does view the reports and map on our site and takes note of your reporting.